What you'll find on this page

-- The SmartSound® iQ function then automatically optimises the sound and adjusts the setting for different hearing conditions to provide your best hearing.
+- The SmartSound iQ function then automatically optimises the sound and adjusts the setting for different hearing conditions to provide your best hearing.

-Data logging: vital information for your hearing health professional
+Data logging: important information for your audiologist

 For parents, data logging adds confidence that your child is getting the most benefit from their Nucleus system.